Task force that includes D.C. attorney general suggests city ‘divest’ from police, with sweeping changes to justice system

 Other proposals would make it easier for prisoners to return to D.C. by speeding construction of a halfway house in Northeast and transferring those in Federal Bureau of Prisons custody to D.C. near the end of their sentences.
 The report comes after months of nationwide protests over the treatment of Black people by law enforcement following the death of George Floyd.

 The 26-member group formed in 2019 to “ensure that any jail in D.C. is only one part of a just and equitable system,” according to the report released Thursday.
 Members include representatives of the D.C.
-Department of Human Services, nonprofits serving former prisoners, survivors of sex crimes and several other groups.
+Department of Human Services, nonprofit groups serving former prisoners, survivors of sex crimes and several other groups.
 It also includes D.C.
 Attorney General Karl A. Racine (D) and D.C.
 Council member Charles Allen (D-Ward 6).

 The report said a lower prison population at the D.C.
 Jail amid the pandemic “transformed the perception — even within the Task Force — of our capacity to change how D.C.’s justice system operates.”
 The city reduced the jail’s population from more than 1,800 last February to 1,269 in June to reduce coronavirus transmission, according to the report.